Pogy-Bot/Pogy/README.md

 - DATADOG_API_PREFIX= your data dog api prefix,
 - DBL_AUTH= your dbl authorization

-**The callbacks in Discord's dev portal**
+**The callbacks in Discord's dev portal:**
 This will have 2 parts, callback for the main client ID, and the other for the auth client ID.
 I did this so that the main client doesn't get ratelimited.
 You can use the same Id for main_client_id and auth_client_id and put the 3 callbacks in the same application.

-MAIN CLIENT ID
+MAIN CLIENT ID:
-yourdomain/thanks example https://394wkx-3000.csb.app//thanks or http://localhost:3000/thanks
+- yourdomain/thanks example [https://394wkx-3000.csb.app//thanks](https://394wkx-3000.csb.app//thanks) or [http://localhost:3000/thanks](http://localhost:3000/thanks)
-yourdomain/window example https://394wkx-3000.csb.app//window or http://localhost:3000/window
+- yourdomain/window example [https://394wkx-3000.csb.app//window](https://394wkx-3000.csb.app//window) or [http://localhost:3000/window](http://localhost:3000/window)

-AUTH CLIENT ID
+AUTH CLIENT ID:
-yourdomain/callback example https://394wkx-3000.csb.app//callback or http://localhost:3000/callback
+- yourdomain/callback example [https://394wkx-3000.csb.app//callback](https://394wkx-3000.csb.app//callback) or [http://localhost:3000/callback](http://localhost:3000/callback)

-**TOP.gg**
+**TOP.gg:**
 To add top.gg to your site, add `DBL_AUTH` as your dbl api key to the `.env` file.
 And `yourdomain/dblwebhook` as a webhook url on top.gg's site settings.
 Example: `https://yourbot.com/dblwebhook

-**Replit**
+**Replit:**
 To run on replit you must install node js `v.16.9.1` to do so go to bash (the bash terminal on your repl) and paste: `npm init -y && npm i --save-dev node@16.9.0 && npm config set prefix=$(pwd)/node_modules/node && export PATH=$(pwd)/node_modules/node/bin:$PATH`

-Pease make sure you have enabled `Privileged Intents` on your Discord [developer portal](https://discordapp.com/developers/applications/).
+Make sure you have enabled `Privileged Intents` on your Discord [developer portal](https://discordapp.com/developers/applications/).
 You can find these intents under the "Bot" section, and there are two ticks you have to switch on.
 For more information on Gateway Intents, check out [this](https://discordjs.guide/popular-topics/intents.html#the-intents-bit-field-wrapper) link.

 You can launch the bot with `npm start`